 Ana Wu: We quite often hear from international students in graduate programs of applied linguistics or TESOL confide that they do not receive substantial feedback on their teacher training, or that their professors, in the lack of sufficient internship offers, give opportunities to native speakers.
 There are still a large number of programs which do not include in their curriculum the discussion of NNES issues or World Englishes.
 What can TESOL do?
 What would you suggest graduate students in these situations do?

-Prof. Wong: I had the great privilege of teaching at the
+I had the great privilege of teaching at the Ohio State University

 If one is at a university where there is not yet a course offered on NNEST, perhaps the first step is to become more active in the NNEST caucus.
 I would also suggest that graduate students become actively involved in NNEST activities by participating in on-line discussions organized by the NNEST caucus or organize a study group among themselves to read and discuss books and articles about NNEST.
 They can then pose questions online to get other members’ opinions.
 The key is to be connected to other NNES students and/or professionals.